 - Review and Selection Process

 A committee comprised of U.S. Embassy Prague staff will evaluate the grant applications which include the SF-424 (or SF-424I, if an individual), SF-424A (budget) and Grant Request Form.
 When deciding which projects to support, the Embassy will give consideration to the full range and diversity of Czech organizations and will seek to target geographically and demographically diverse audiences in the Czech Republic.
-Proposals linked to the U.S. Embassy priority themes are given preference.
-Projects incorporating an American speaker, artist, performer, author, etc., are often considered to be stronger.
+Proposals linked to U.S. Embassy priority themes and incorporate an American speaker, artist, performer, author, etc., are given preference.

 F. OTHER REQUIREMENTS